Timbavati Game Reserve

 Alien plants are the next greatest threat after habitat destruction because they grow quicker than their indigenous counterparts, consume more water and have no natural predators.

 Regular programmes are run to locate and remove alien plants from the environment with local communities being employed in these programmes.
-The programmes stimulates the local economy and educate members of local communities about the need to preserve and protect the natural environment.
+The programmes stimulate the local economy and educate members of local communities about the need to preserve and protect the natural environment.

 Land Integrity

-An aerial census in 2004 identified more than 800 erosion sites in the Timbavati Private Nature Reserve which were caused by historical overgrazing by cattle and game and construction of roads and dams, with incorrect road drainage.
+An aerial census in 2004 identified more than 800 erosion sites in the Timbavati Private Nature Reserve which were caused by historical overgrazing by cattle and game and the construction of roads and dams, with incorrect road drainage.
 These effects have been addressed on most sites since.

 The Timbavati now engages with a soil specialist to ensure the prevention of soil erosion in future and to protect areas already affected.